 Why our school?

-The new Europa School UK is a parent-led initiative creating a free school open since September 2012.
-It will progressively fill the gap left by the highly successful European School in Culham and is an all-through school from September 2017.
+The Europa School UK is a parent-led initiative creating a free school open since September 2012.
+It has progressively filled the gap left by the highly successful European School in Culham and is now an all-through school from age 4 to 18.